 2. Whilst that’s cooking, chop the veg up and prepare the rest of the ingredients (see flavouring below)

-3. Saute the onions in 3 x tbsp of margarine for 5 mins, then add the parsley and cook for a wee bit more, so the flavour comes out of the parsley
+3. Saute the onions in 3 x tbsp of margarine (or veg oil) for 5 mins, then add the herbs and cook for a wee bit more, so the flavour comes out.

 4. Add the carrots and saute for another 5 mins